adieCodes/event-admin/README.md

 Instructions on how to run the tests are included in the Available Scripts section below.

+## Deployment

+The app is deployed when code is pushed to the `main` branch through [Netlify](https://www.netlify.com/).
+You can find the deployed version [here](https://jovial-williams-c3323e.netlify.app/).

 ## Available Scripts

 In the project directory, you can run: